-The question is, are you stuck waiting over a month indefinitely for repairs to your recently bought vehicle?
+The question is, have you been stuck waiting over a month for repairs to your car under warranty?

-If so, one truth of the matter is that the United States Lemon Law offers some important protections is not based on a dealership’s bad or good faith.
+If so, the United States Lemon Law offers some important protections is not based on a dealership’s bad or good faith.
 A lemon law case requires answers to these involves two questions:

 Answers to these questions will help us determine if the Lemon Law can work in your favor.

 What Qualifies as a Lemon?